RocketSoftware/BankDemo/tutorial/gettingstarted/eclipseux/readme.md

 You must have the following software installed:

 -   Micro Focus Enterprise Developer for Eclipse (Linux). [*Click here*](https://www.microfocus.com/documentation/enterprise-developer/) to access the product Help and the release notes of Enterprise Developer.
 -   A TN3270 terminal emulator to run the CICS application.
-This tutorial uses Micro Focus Host Access for the Cloud (HACloud), which is installed with Enterprise Developer, but you may use an alternative terminal emulator. **Note:** A license for Micro Focus Rumba+ Desktop was included with Enterprise Developer product releases 8.0 and earlier, and can be used to run this tutorial.
+This tutorial uses Micro Focus Host Access for the Cloud (HACloud), which is installed with Enterprise Developer, but you may use an alternative terminal emulator.

 **Using a remote enterprise server instance for the tutorials**